Providing Comprehensive Litigation Services

 Contact our Firm

 To schedule a consultation about a tort claim or our consulting services, contact McBrayer.
-We serve municipal clients throughout Kentucky from our offices in Louisville, Lexington, Frankfort and Greenup.
+We serve municipal clients throughout Kentucky from our offices in Louisville, Lexington, Frankfort, Greenup and Ashland.

 News & Insights